-The Government of Canada advocates for the protection and promotion of the human rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) persons globally.
+Canada stands up for the protection and promotion of the human rights of lesbian, gay, bisexual, transgender, queer, 2-spirit and intersex (LGBTQ2I) people globally.

-What Canada is doing to protect LGBTI persons internationally
+What Canada is doing to protect LGBTQ2I persons internationally

-- engage constructively both bilaterally and within multilateral forums to promote the human rights of LGBTI persons
+- engage constructively at both bilateral and multilateral levels to promote and protect the human rights of LGBTQ2I people

-- consult and work closely with civil society organizations in Canada and abroad to promote the human rights of LGBTI persons
+- consult and work closely with civil society organizations in Canada and abroad to advance the human rights of LGBTQ2I people

 We use bilateral and multilateral channels to:

-- support the work of grassroots LGBTI organizations abroad
+- support the work of grassroots LGBTQ2I organizations abroad

 - condemn violence and discrimination that target individuals based on their sexual orientation and gender identity